BorisDeGraaff/LangPro-Editor/README.md

-# LangPro-Editor
+# TENLIPT: a Tableau Editor for Natural Language Inference Proof Trees
-LangPro-Editor is a simple web-based editor that allows you to make limited alternations of tableaux created by [LangPro](https://naturallogic.pro/LangPro/).
+TENLIPT is a simple web-based editor that allows you to make limited alternations of natural tableaux, specifically those created by [LangPro](https://naturallogic.pro/LangPro/).
-A live version of this website can be found on [borisdegaaff.nl/LangPro-editor](https://borisdegraaff.nl/LangProEditor).
+A live version of this website can be found on [borisdegaaff.nl/TENLIPT](https://borisdegraaff.nl/TENLIPT).

 When a tableau is created with `.tableau.prove()`  in LangPro, in the directory `LangPro/xml` 2 tableaux in XML format can be found.
 Upload these files to the LangPro-Editor in order to make changes to them.

-# Installing LangPro yourself
+# Installing TENLIPT yourself
-Running LangPro-Editor locally is as simple as cloning this repository and opening `index.html` in a modern browser.
+Running TENLIPT locally is as simple as cloning this repository and opening `index.html` in a modern browser.

 # Architecture
 ## Libraries
-LangPro uses the following 2 Libraries:
+TENLIPT uses the following 2 Libraries:

 | Library  | Purpose                                                                                                              |
 |--------------|----------------------------------------------------------------------------------------------------------------------|